-- Take cool showers or baths to cool down multiple times during the day.
+- Take cool showers or baths to cool down

 - Acclimate yourself to exercise in hot weather but ensure proper hydration.
 Exercise moderately to avoid excessive exertion during the hottest parts of the day.